CZ4031-Group40/B_Plus_Tree_Project/README.md

    cmake ..
    cmake --build .
    ```
-4. An exe file should be created inside the Debug folder run this exe in console by running
+4. An exe file should be created inside the Debug folder run this exe in console by running:
    ```
    .\Debug\B_Plus_Tree_Project.exe
    ```
+   This exe file will run the main.cpp file for internal testing of the B+ Tree functions.
+To get the experiments results, please follow the steps below.
 ### Mac

 1. Install CMake through